c00w/skeleton/README.md

 of postgresql that are all compatible with the secret server.
 For this reason skeleton ships with several databases.
 If you don't see yours, add a pull request

+# Ubuntu Testing Instructions

+Install go, virtualbox, vagrant, and make

+Run make test

+# Windows Testing Instructions

+Install minggw, go, virtualbox, vagrant

+Go to C:\Go\src
+Run the following in the shell
+SET GOARCH=amd64
+SET GOOS=linux
+all.bat

+The go to the root folder
+Run the Test.bat script